-What most people don’t know is that alpaca fibers are hollow, which makes them exceptionally lightweight.
+What most people don’t know is that alpaca fibres are hollow, which makes them exceptionally lightweight.
 This hollow feature also gives it a unique ability to retain more warmth, so if you’re someone like me who is always chilly at night, alpaca is a lifesaver.
-In regards to softness, alpaca takes the cake against many other animal fibers with its silky and extra cuddly feel.
+In regards to softness, alpaca takes the cake against many other animal fibres with its silky and extra cuddly feel.

 - Alpaca wicks away moisture quickly and is virtually water-resistant.
-In most cases, the heat from the fibers causes any accumulated water to evaporate.
+In most cases, the heat from the fibres causes any accumulated water to evaporate.

-- Alpaca’s fiber contains no lanolin (a naturally occurring oil found in some animal fiber) making it completely odourless.
+- Alpaca’s fibre contains no lanolin (a naturally occurring oil found in some animal fibre) making it completely odourless.
 It is also resistant to incoming odours as it does not retain moisture or scent.

-- Alpaca is very clean and is one of the most hypoallergenic of all fibers.
+- Alpaca is very clean and is one of the most hypoallergenic of all fibres.

-- This fiber is durable and with care will last a lifetime (or two).
+- This fibre is durable and with care will last a lifetime (or two).

 - Alpaca is very easy to maintain.
 Refresh it naturally by placing it out in the sun every couple of months.

 - Alpaca is a more ethical alternative to down, and often people choose it when they want a product that has a similar feel.

 - Alpaca is 100% biodegradable and will cause no harm to the environment.